OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 The organization follows an established process when third-party applications, or application dependencies (e.g., operating system, utility applications, libraries), reach end of life.

-### Note

-- Maybe define a high level objective for the established process
-- Established good communication mechanisms to let you customers know about product lifecycle.
-You have a product support plan and are communicating it
-- Maybe separate software supplier and software consumer activities into separate streams ([issue #53](https://github.com/OWASP/samm/issues/53))
-- Explicitly mention manageability and attack surface as benefits.

-### Guidance

 ### Maturity Questions
 #### Q 1
 Does the organization follow an established process for removing all associated resources, as part of decommissioning unused applications?